 test=# explain SELECT * FROM t_demo WHERE id < 10; QUERY PLAN --------------------------------------------------------------------------- Index Only Scan using idx_id on t_demo (cost=0.43..8.61 rows=10 width=4) Index Cond: (id < 10) (2 rows) test=# explain SELECT * FROM t_demo WHERE id < 1000000000; QUERY PLAN ------------------------------------------------------------------ Seq Scan on t_demo (cost=0.00..169248.60 rows=10000048 width=4) Filter: (id < 1000000000) JIT: Functions: 2 Inlining: false Optimization: false (6 rows)

 The queries are basically the same, but PostgreSQL will use totally different execution plans.
 The first query will only fetch a handful of rows and therefore go for an index scan.
 The second query will fetch all the data and therefore prefer a sequential scan.
-Although the queries appear to be similar the runtime will be totally different.
+Although the queries appear to be similar, the runtime will be totally different.
 The first query will execute in a millisecond or so while the second query might very well take up to half a second or even a second (depending on hardware, load, caching and all that).
-The trouble now is: A million queries might be fast because the parameters are suitable – however, in some rare cases somebody might want something, which leads to a bad plan or simply returns a lot of data.
+The trouble now is: A million queries might be fast because the parameters are suitable – however, in some rare cases somebody might want something which leads to a bad plan or simply returns a lot of data.
+What can you do?
+Use auto_explain.

 Here is an example: